- Written by Dr.Mehmet Demircioglu

 If side sleeping causes scabs to catch, recipient redness to worsen, or discomfort to increase, return to a safer position and ask your clinic for guidance.

-Some patients ask whether they can sleep slightly turned without fully lying on the side.
+Some people ask whether they can sleep slightly turned without fully lying on the side.
 In many cases, a small angle can be acceptable after the highest risk period, as long as the grafted area does not touch the pillow.
-But I still prefer gradual change rather than a sudden return to old sleeping habits.
+Change gradually rather than making a sudden return to old sleeping habits.

-If you normally sleep face down, you need to be more disciplined.
-Face down sleeping is one of the positions I dislike most in the early period because it can combine pressure, rubbing, and heat on the recipient area.
+If you normally sleep face down, you need to plan for that before surgery.
+Face down sleeping is one of the riskiest positions in the early period because it can combine pressure, rubbing, and heat on the recipient area.

-If this is your normal habit, prepare before surgery.
-Tell yourself that the first week is a temporary medical position, not your permanent way of sleeping.
-Patients follow the rule more easily when they see it as a short protected phase.
+If this is your normal habit, treat the first week as a temporary medical position, not your permanent way of sleeping.
+The rule becomes easier when you see it as a short protected phase.

 What if I accidentally rolled onto my grafts?

-If you accidentally rolled onto your grafts, first stay calm.
+If you accidentally rolled onto your grafts, first stop and avoid checking with your fingers.
 Do not scratch, pick, or rub the area to check what happened.
 Sit up, look gently in good light, and contact the clinic if you see bleeding, clear graft displacement, or unusual pain.

 If there is no bleeding and no visible tissue displacement, a brief accidental contact may not cause harm.
 The scalp is delicate, but it is not made of glass.
 The real danger is repeated friction or a strong scrape.

-Patients often punish themselves emotionally after one sleeping mistake.
+Many people punish themselves emotionally after one sleeping mistake.
 That anxiety can become more harmful than the event because it leads to constant inspection.
-I would rather the patient report the concern calmly and then return to careful aftercare.
+Report the concern clearly, then return to careful aftercare instead of checking the scalp again and again.

 If there is a scab stuck to the pillow, do not pull on the scalp.
 Let washing instructions and clinic guidance manage scab softening.
 Pulling is more dangerous than the scab itself.

-One accidental moment should be judged by signs, not fear.
+One accidental moment needs judgment by signs, not fear.
 Bleeding, pain, and clear displacement matter more than imagination.

-It is also important to remember that the patient does not always know what he saw.
+It also helps to remember that you may not know what you saw.
 A hair shaft can look dramatic on a pillow because it is dark against white fabric.
 That does not prove that the follicle was pulled out.

 If you are unsure, take one clear photo and stop touching the area.
-The clinic can guide you better from a calm photo than from repeated rubbing, lifting scabs, or trying to inspect every tiny spot with your fingers.
+The clinic can guide you better from one steady photo than from repeated rubbing, lifting scabs, or trying to inspect every tiny spot with your fingers.

 How can I sleep if my donor area hurts?

 Donor area discomfort can make sleep difficult, especially after FUE when the back of the scalp feels tight or tender.
-The challenge is that the patient needs to protect the recipient area while also avoiding too much pressure on the donor.
+The challenge is to protect the recipient area while also avoiding too much pressure on the donor.

 Elevation can help.
 A neck pillow can help.
 Taking prescribed medication exactly as instructed can also help.
 Do not add medications on your own without your clinic’s approval.